81P/Wild: Exploration

 "Both in the Solar System and in circumstellar disks crystalline silicates are found at large distances from the star.
 The origin of these silicates is a matter of debate.
 Although in the hot inner-disk regions crystalline silicates can be produced by means of gas-phase condensation or thermal annealing, the typical grain temperatures in the outer-disk (2–20 au) regions are far below the glass temperature of silicates of approx 1,000 K. The crystals in these regions may have been transported outward through the disk or in an outward-flowing wind.
 An alternative source of crystalline silicates in the outer disk regions is in situ annealing, for example by shocks or lightning.
 A third way to produce crystalline silicates is the collisional destruction of large parent bodies in which secondary processing has taken place.
 We can use the mineralogy of the dust to derive information about the nature of the primary and/or secondary processes the small-grain population has undergone."

 Results from a study reported in the September 19, 2008 issue of the journal Science has revealed an oxygen isotope signature in the dust that suggests an unexpected mingling of rocky material between the center and edges of the Solar System.
 Despite the comet's birth in the icy reaches of outer space beyond Pluto, tiny crystals collected from its halo appear to have been forged in the hotter interior, much closer to the Sun.

 In April 2011, scientists from the University of Arizona discovered evidence of the presence of liquid water.
 They found iron and copper sulfide minerals that must have formed in the presence of water.
 The discovery is in conflict with the existing paradigm that comets never get warm enough to melt their icy bulk.
 Either collisions or radiogenic heating might have provided the necessary energy source.

 On August 14, 2014, scientists announced the collection of possible interstellar dust particles from the Stardust spacecraft since returning to Earth in 2006.

+Further observations

+It is estimated that between its apparitions of 2009–10 and 2022–23, the spin axis orientation of the nucleus of 81P/Wild had changed by at least 1.7 degrees.
+The Zwicky Transient Facility (ZTF) recorded at least two apparent outbursts from the comet in October 2022.
+The James Webb Space Telescope (JWST) observed the comet while it was about 1.85 AU from the Sun in March 2023.
+Infrared spectroscopy from JWST detected molecular emissions of H2O, CH4, C2H6, CH3OH, CO, CO2, ^{13}CO2, OCS, HCN, and CN on its coma, consistent with those detected in previous apparitions.